Home Selling Guide

 • An explanation of how the buyers will pay, such as cash or a pre-approval for financing

-• A target date for closing
+• A target date for completion

 • A time limit for the offer